openstack-k8s-operators/os-diff/README.md

 #### Diff from a configmap

-Os-diff can query the Openshift configmap in order to perform diff between a provided file and a config file stored in the configmap:
+os-diff can query the OpenShift configmap in order to perform diff between a provided file and a config file stored in the configmap:

 ```
 os-diff cfgmap-diff --configmap keystone-config-data --config /tmp/collect_tripleo_configs/keystone/etc/keystone